Fan Fic: Boundless World Of Danmaku

 - Autobots, Rock Out!: Absolutely anywhere and everywhere.
 Even if not, it's usually Orchestral Bombing instead (Ominous Latin Chanting included).

 - Badass: While some of them may be subjective, the Immortal Assassin Ehud is quite tough to argue when he debuts in the sequel.
-He effectively runs purely off of Rule of Cool, complete with Guns Akimbo, followed by Throw Away Guns and high-level Artistic License - Martial Arts (naturally).
-Also drops more than Bond One-Liner while carrying the Scarf of Asskicking.
+All of his scenes read like clips from the latest James Bond movie.
 Hell, he's even the resident Hero Killer of the story!

 - Badass Longcoat: There are a lot of these.
 Darius wears a black one, Damion wears a white one, Aile puts on a blue one when she fights Darius, and it seems to be standard garb for the recently introduced Hunters.